gromag/RepData_PeerAssessment1/PA1_template.md

 unlink("activity.csv")
 ```

-First and foremost let's explore the raw data to get a sense of how its format.
+First and foremost let's explore the raw data to get a sense of what is its format.

 ```r